Emmett Hanger: Healthcare

-Emmett Hanger is known for his open support of Medicaid expansion under the Affordable Care Act, which he pursued for multiple budget cycles.

-Due to his open support of Medicaid expansion, many organizations have taken it upon themselves to oppose Emmett Hanger.
-In October 2013, the Americans for Prosperity (AFP) group began, according to Hanger, “an attempt to intimidate me” in the AFP group's campaign to oppose "Obamacare" in the state of Virginia.
-In 2015, Emmett Hanger was challenged for the Republican nomination by Dan Moxley, former Augusta County GOP chairman and Republican activist, and Marshall Pattie, former Augusta County Democratic Committee chairman and Augusta County Board of Supervisors member from Augusta County's North River District.
+Hanger was known for his open support of Medicaid expansion under the Affordable Care Act, which he pursued for multiple budget cycles.
+Due to his open support of Medicaid expansion, he attracted opposition from a number of conservative organizations.
+In October 2013, the Americans for Prosperity (AFP) group began, according to Hanger, "an attempt to intimidate me" in the AFP group's campaign to oppose "Obamacare" in Virginia.
+In 2015, Hanger was challenged for the Republican nomination by Dan Moxley, former Augusta County GOP chairman and Republican activist, and Marshall Pattie, former Augusta County Democratic Committee chairman and Augusta County Board of Supervisors member from Augusta County's North River District.

-In 2018, Hanger succeeded in pushing through the Medicaid expansion as part of the 2018 budget cycle with the support of a bipartisan coalition in both the House of Delegates and the State Senate.
-Along with governor Ralph Northam, Hanger received the "Hero in Health Care Extraordinaire" award from the Virginia Health Care Foundation.
+In 2018, Hanger succeeded in pushing through the Medicaid expansion as part of the 2018 budget cycle with the support of a bipartisan coalition in both the House of Delegates and the state senate.

 Hanger also advocates for mental health, and has called for improving treatment resources in state mental health facilities.

 Political reform

 Hanger supports redistricting reform in order to combat gerrymandering.
 In 2019, he co-sponsored a successful bipartisan resolution alongside Senator Mamie Locke (D-Hampton).
-This bill, SJ 274, would create a 10-member Citizens Redistricting Commission made up of members of the general public selected by leaders in both chambers of the General Assembly as well as retired circuit court judges.
+This bill, SJ 274, would create a 10-member Citizens Redistricting Commission made up of members of the general public selected by leaders in both chambers of the general assembly as well as retired circuit court judges.
 This panel would be responsible for drawing the state legislative boundaries as well as Virginia's 11 Congressional districts and would be charged with ensuring that the district lines not be biased against any party or candidate, not abridge the rights of minority voters, and respect existing municipal boundaries.
-This bill would require a state constitutional amendment, which under Virginia law requires it to pass the General Assembly in two consecutive sessions and then be voted on in a referendum in fall 2021.
+This bill would require a state constitutional amendment, which under Virginia law requires it to pass the general assembly in two consecutive sessions and then be voted on in a referendum in fall 2021.

 Women's rights

-Hanger voted in favor of ratifying the Equal Rights Amendment during the 2020 session of the General Assembly.
+Hanger voted in favor of ratifying the Equal Rights Amendment (ERA) during the 2020 session of the general assembly.
 If enacted, the ERA would guarantee equal legal rights for all American citizens regardless of sex.

 Tax reform

-Hanger supports a proposal to allow Virginia localities to impose local taxes on cigarettes.
+Hanger supported a proposal to allow Virginia localities to impose local taxes on cigarettes.
 These sales taxes, which could be up to 40 cents per pack, would be levied in addition to the existing state taxes.
 This proposal was introduced as part of Hanger's bill allowing counties the same authority to impose taxes on meals, lodging, and admissions without requiring a referendum.

 LGBT rights

-In the 2020 session of the General Assembly, Hanger voted in favor of the Virginia Values Act, which would add sexual orientation and gender identity to the list of protected characteristics under Virginia's laws against discrimination in housing, employment and places of public accommodation.
+In the 2020 session of the general assembly, Hanger voted in favor of the Virginia Values Act, which would add sexual orientation and gender identity to the list of protected characteristics under Virginia's laws against discrimination in housing, employment and places of public accommodation.